hypo69/hypo/docs/gemini/out/en/explainer/src/ai/tiny_troupe/TinyTroupe/tinytroupe/tools.md

 **Imports:**

 - `textwrap`, `json`, `copy`, `logging`: Standard Python libraries.
 They are used for text manipulation, JSON handling, data copying, and logging, respectively.
 These are not directly tied to `tinytroupe` or its architecture in a specific way; they are part of the core Python ecosystem.
 - `tinytroupe.utils`: Internal module for TinyTroupe project, containing utility functions (e.g., input validation).
-This demonstrates a clear modular design, promoting code organization and re-usability.
+This demonStartes a clear modular design, promoting code organization and re-usability.
 The `JsonSerializableRegistry` is a particular utility class in `tinytroupe.utils`.
 - `tinytroupe.extraction.ArtifactExporter`: Module for handling artifact export, like saving processed documents to various formats (probably image, pdf, etc.).
 - `tinytroupe.enrichment.TinyEnricher`: For enriching content, possibly with AI assistance.